zalenix/portaldocs/README-table.md

 | Manage cloud/environment specific configuration | [top-extensions-configuration.md](/portal-sdk/generated/top-extensions-configuration.md) | Configuring an extension to run in  various environments  |
 | Production-ready metrics | [top-extensions-production-ready-metrics.md](/portal-sdk/generated/top-extensions-production-ready-metrics.md) | Criteria for  moving an extension from one preview to another |
 | Partner request process | [top-extensions-partner-request.md](/portal-sdk/generated/top-extensions-partner-request.md) | How to request new features from the Ibiza team |

-Kickoff the onboarding experience by sending mail to <a href="mailto:ibiza-onboarding-kick@microsoft.com?subject=Kickoff Meeting Request&body=My team would like to meet with you to learn about the Azure onboarding process.">Azure Onboarding Team</a>.

 ## Build extensions